Shubaki family assassination

 The Shubaki family assassination was the summary execution of five adult members of the Shubaki family in the village of Arab al-Shubaki, Mandatory Palestine on 19 November 1947 by Lehi, a Zionist paramilitary and militant organization, on suspicions that members of that family had acted as informants for the British police.

-The attack followed a period of relative calm for several months, during which Zionist violence was almost exclusively directed at the British presence rather than Palestinians, raising fears of retaliation against the Yishuv.
+The attack followed a period of relative calm for several months, during which the Palestinian Jewish insurgency was almost exclusively directed at the British presence rather than Palestinian Arabs, raising fears of retaliation against the Yishuv.
 Eleven days later there was indeed a retaliatory attack killing seven of them.

 Buildup to the assassination

 "Lehi Children" incident and the Lehi insurgency against the British

 On 11 November 1947, in the final stages of the Jewish insurgency in Mandatory Palestine, British intelligence were made aware that the Lehi was holding a firearms course for young members in Ra'anana, and surrounded the building.
 The British respondents shot dead five members of Lehi, with no British deaths or injuries, in what is known as the Lehi Children Affair.
 According to eyewitness testimonies and the Lehi account, four unarmed teenage members aged 15–18 were fatally shot along with their 19-year-old instructor as they tried to run away from the house, and two teenagers aged 16–17 years were left severely wounded.
 This is in contrast to the account given by the British police, which maintained that the victims were shot because they were armed and the officers under "immediate danger."
 Police files that were released to the public later in 2021 indicated that the order to raid the house had been approved directly from the British government in London.
 While the police records do state that the British were under danger, it does not mention at what moment the officers started shooting.
 It also confirms that the victims were already running out the building before they were killed.

 Lehi retaliated with terrorist attacks against the British: